hyosung11/Launch-School/Courses/JS109/questions.md

 LS
 Without braces surrounding the body of the arrow function, JavaScript uses the computed value as the return value.
 In this case, the callback returns `1`, `4`, and `9` on the 3 iterations.

-## What is the return value of map in the following code?
-Why?
+## What is the return value of `map` in the following code and why?

 ```js
 ['ant', 'bear'].map(elem => {